 Term Expires 2017

-Jim’s civic involvement began when he signed up for the newly formed Kennesaw Citizens Advisory Committee.
-Formed in 2010, the committee is composed of concerned citizens and business people who wanted to learn more about issues and concerns facing local city government, provide their insights, and make recommendations for improvements.
-From its inception, Jim served as the chair.
+Jim’s civic involvement began when he signed up for the Kennesaw Citizens Advisory Committee.
+Formed in 2010, the committee is composed of concerned citizens and business people who wanted to learn more about issues and concerns facing local city government.

 Jim’s children Natalie and Ryan both still live in the area.
 He volunteers time to the Boy Scouts, churches, and special needs groups for children with mental disorders, among others.
-In his spare time, Jim enjoys exploring hiking trails and caves, biking through town and on trails, kite flying, and driving his convertible with various car clubs.
+In his spare time, Jim enjoys exploring hiking trails and caves, biking, kite flying, and driving his convertible with various car clubs.